stefanofago73/php_enum/README.md

 # php_enum

-### WARNING: this is not a complete project; it's a scheleton for a future realizzation
+### WARNING: this is not a complete project; it's a skeleton for a future realization
 ###          if I will have the time ;-P